Nisha318/Nisha318.github.io/_posts/2024-03-19-rooting-the-academy-box-walkthrough.md

 <img src="/assets/images/tcm-academy/academy-36.png">

- Looking through the output of pspy, I found that the backup.sh script was indeed running.
+Pspy is pretty neat!
+It gave me output of all the processes that are running on the machine.
+Looking at the provided output, I found that the backup.sh script was indeed running.
 This confirmed that the script was scheduled to execute periodically.
 We were able to observe how often it was running—every minute.

 At this point, I realized I could exploit this recurring task for further access.